Advanced Classroom Expertise Teacher (ACET) Allowance

 • have at least 6 years' classroom teaching experience in a New Zealand state or state-integrated school

-• have been at the maximum step of your qualification group for 3 consecutive years in a New Zealand state or state-integrated school prior to application, with successful attestation against the Experienced Teachers professional standards (Schedule 3 of the PTCA or the applicable IEA) in each of those years.
+• have been at the maximum step of your qualification group for 3 consecutive years in a New Zealand state or state-integrated school prior to application, with successful attestation against the 'experienced teachers' professional standards (schedule 3 of the collective agreement or the applicable individual employment agreement) in each of those years.

 Professional criteria